zohaibbashir/gmail-mail-automation/README.md

-# gmail-mail-automation
+# Gmail-Mail-Automation
-A Python script that is used to automate sending emails
+A Python script that is used to automate sending emails in two ways
+## Method - 1
 ### Command Line Options

 - `-e`: Sender's email address.